-One of them works for the dissemination of the francophonie and for preservation of Egyptian cinematographic patrimony.
-While an other are struggling against plastic that pollute the Mediterranean.
-Marwa El Sahn and Manar Ramadan don’t know each other but represent a same generation of young committed Egyptian people : brilliant, fighters and determined women.
+One of them works for the dissemination of the francophonie and for the preservation of Egyptian cinematographic patrimony.
+While the other fights against plastic pollution in the Mediterranean.
+Marwa El Sahn and Manar Ramadan don’t know each other but they represent the same generation of young committed Egyptian people : brilliant, fighters and determined women.

 Pandemic lockdown in addition to Ramadan: everything should push Marwa El Sahn, Director of the Francophone Activity Center of the Library of Alexandria, to slow down the pace.
 However, after the first two weeks of the partial containment in Egypt, the forty-year-old returned to her office at the Bibliotheca Alexandrina.
 A thesis published last year, workshops and training with young French-speaking people over the past few months, or the organization, with a student, of a “video challenge” on Facebook to promote artistic activities in times of confinement… Marwa is not really the type to take time for herself, pandemic or not. « I don’t feel good if I don’t work », she justifies.